Hello, friends!

 Belonging and Contributing

-In Kindergarten, students really begin to explore where they fit into the world and their role as community members.
+In Kindergarten, students begin to explore where they fit into the world.

 Self-Regulation and Well-being